couchbase/couchbase-lite-core/README.md

 ## Building / Using

+The `master` branch is the latest, and implements the current version 3 protocol.
+If for some reason you need to use the older version 2, check out the `blip2` branch.

 The Xcode project's `blip_cpp` target builds a static library.
 There's a CMake file too.

 BLIP is dependent on a WebSocket implementation.
 This is abstracted as some interface-like classes in the [WebSocketInterfacel.hh](include/blip_cpp/WebSocketInterface.hh) header.
 There are two ways to provide a WebSocket implementation: